GemTalk/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/docs/UpgradeInstructions.md

   * "adopt" these projects so they are functional in Rowan.
   * reload all the projects listed in <code>reload_application.gs</code>, ensuring that all methods are recompiled.
 The upgrade from 3.2.x to 3.6.x requires that all methods are recompiled, due to byte code changes in the GemStone server.

 You must have edited <code>reload_application.gs</code>, to include your projects, before executing this script.

+If you have modified your application source code for compatibility with v3.6.2, be sure that the Rowan source code repository pointed to by $ROWAN_PROJECTS_HOME has the correct version for loading into v3.6.2.

-Note that by default, this expects to find your projects in SystemUser's symbolList; if you have loaded projects as a different user, edit the script's userId.
+Note that <code>reload_application.gs</code>, as written, expects to find your projects in SystemUser's symbolList.
+If you have loaded projects as a different user, edit the script's userId.

 This script takes one argument, the name of the running 3.6.2 Stone.
  <PRE CLASS="Code-Indented-Two">unix> $ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/preUpgradeRowan -s <i>stonename362</i></PRE>